nhoyle-unsw/learn-encryption-with-python/docs/rsa.md

 ## Security notes

-1. In practice these two elected prime numbers should be large and randomly selected.
+1. In practice these two selected prime numbers should be large and randomly selected.
 There other considerations to make the possibility of attacks less likely.
-This is one reason why you should never implement your own encryption as the mathematics behind it is very complex.
+This is one reason why you should never implement your own encryption as the mathematics behind it is very complex and I do not fully understand it.
 2. Additional security concerns are left to the reader in [^7] and [^8]

 ## References